danieldemedziuk/document_hub/README.md

-# Advanced Documents
+# Document hub

-Advanced Documents is a powerful, open-source Document Management System (DMS) designed for **Odoo 17 Community Edition**.
+Document hub is a powerful, open-source Document Management System (DMS) designed for **Odoo 17 Community Edition**.
 Inspired by the Odoo Enterprise "Documents" app, this module brings advanced document handling, organization, and automation features to the Community version.

 ## Features